ch0ripain/react-essentials/README.md

 }
 ```
 > [!NOTE]
 > A component is a JavaScript function that must return a single renderable element.
-To return multiple elements, wrap them in a parent element like a <div> or use a React Fragment (<> </>)
+To return multiple elements, wrap them in a parent element like a div or use a React Fragment (<> </>)

-## 💻 JSX
+## 💻 JSX 💻
 JSX is an extension of JavaScript that allows you to write HTML-like syntax within your JavaScript code.
 You can include built-in HTML elements, actions, behaviors, and even JavaScript expressions or functionalities using curly braces {}.
 ```javascript
 export default function CoreConcepts() {